bluesillybeard/Pinc2/readme.md

 - SDL 3
 - X11 (Xlib)
 - win32
-- windows 9x (TODO: figure out what the API is called for this)
+- windows 9x (more or less just win32 with an extremely limited set of features)
 - Cocoa
 - Wayland
 - GLFW